mattermost/mattermost-handbook-1/source/people/general-onboarding.rst

 Days 11-29
 ----------------------------
 22. (Executive Team) Meets with New Hire as a group to share more about themselves, their department and why they came to work at Mattermost.

+1. (People Ops)  Sends New Hire an [email](https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=id.tlsyeisvmbc1) answering frequently asked questions, sharing Mattermost's [User's Guide](https://docs.mattermost.com/guides/user.html#getting-started), and suggesting channels the New Hire should join to get a feel for the company.
+People Ops also sends New Hire a message on Mattermost with the email formatted using Markdown.
+2. (People Ops) Meets with New Hire to make sure they feel welcome, have access to all tools needed, and get an overview of Mattermost's most important features.
+New Hire is also invited to complete [End User Onboarding](https://academy.mattermost.com/p/end-user-onboarding) training through Mattermost Academy.

 Day 30